MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/aggregation/aggregate.md

 ---
-  title: aggregate command usage in Azure Cosmos DB for MongoDB vCore
+  title: Aggregate command usage in Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The aggregate command is used to process data records and return computed results.
   author: avijitgupta